4GeeksAcademy/master-javascript-programming-exercises/exercises/036-isPersonOldEnoughToDrink/README.md

 # `36` isPersonOldEnoughToDrink

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called “isPersonOldEnoughToDrink”.
+Write a function called `isPersonOldEnoughToDrink`.

-Given a “person” object, that contains an “age” property, “isPersonOldEnoughToDrink” returns whether the given person is old enough to drink.
+Given a `person` object, that contains an `age` property, `isPersonOldEnoughToDrink` returns whether the given person is old enough to drink.

-Notes:
+## :bulb: Hint:

 * The legal drinking age in the United States is 21.